 BC Bid Replacement Project

-Procurement is a valuable tool to deliver government services and maximize value to citizens.
-Launching a new BC Bid is one of the key projects to be implemented under the British Columbia Procurement Strategy, to make it easier for companies of all sizes to do business with the Province.
+Government procurement plays an important role in economic development and delivering the goods and services people need and rely on.
+Launching a new BC Bid system is a key project under the British Columbia Procurement Strategy, and will make it easier for companies of all sizes to work with government.

 Why is there a need for a new BC Bid?